fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 ![](../../images/5/16.png)

-### ESlint
+### ESLint

-In part 3 we configured the [ESlint](/en/part3/validation_and_es_lint#lint) code style tool to the backend.
-Let's take ESlint to use in the frontend as well.
+In part 3 we configured the [ESLint](/en/part3/validation_and_es_lint#lint) code style tool to the backend.
+Let's take ESLint to use in the frontend as well.

-Create-react-app has installed ESlint to the project by default, so all that's left for us to do is to define our desired configuration in the <i>.eslintrc.js</i> file.
+Create-react-app has installed ESLint to the project by default, so all that's left for us to do is to define our desired configuration in the <i>.eslintrc.js</i> file.

 *NB:* do not run the _eslint --init_ command.
-It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!
+It will install the latest version of ESLint that is not compatible with the configuration file created by create-react-app!

 Next, we will start testing the frontend and in order to avoid undesired and irrelevant linter errors we will install the [eslint-jest-plugin](https://www.npmjs.com/package/eslint-plugin-jest) package: